ubaldot/dymoval/docs/source/model_validation_index/doe.rst

  Over-sampled signals
 **********************

-If the signal under examination is overs-ampled, the whiteness results may be inaccurate.
-This occurs because consecutive measurements are naturally correlated when a sensor samples too quickly, leading to higher values in the auto-correlation function.
+If the signal under examination is over-sampled, then the whiteness results may be inaccurate.
+This occurs because consecutive measurements are naturally correlated when a sensor pick samples too quickly, leading to higher values in the auto-correlation function.
+In this case you are analyzing how measurements are correlated whereas we are interested in the overall signal auto-correlation.

-However, by knowing the signal’s bandwidth and its sampling period, we can determine whether a signal is over-sampled.
-If it is, we can adjust the lag time of the auto-correlation function to be :math:`lag\_time = 1/(2B)`, where :math:`B` is the signal bandwidth.
+To accommodate this issue, *dymoval* down-sample the auto-correlation function to the limit given by Shannon-Nyquist criteria.
+That is, *dymoval* compute the auto-correlation of signals by considering a lag time :math:`lag\_time = 1/(2B)`, where :math:`B` is the signal bandwidth.
 This adjustment ensures that we are analyzing the auto-correlation of the actual signal rather than consecutive measurements.
 Dymoval handles this automatically, provided that the bandwidth and sampling period are supplied to the constructor of the :py:class:`~dymoval.validation.XCorrelation` class.

 .. note::